1989–90 Sydney Croatia FC season

 The 1989-90 season saw Sydney Croatia embark on its seventh campaign in the NSL.
 Ultimately, they finished 7th out of 14 teams.

 The team commenced the season with former player Ron Corry at the helm, but his tenure was short-lived, as he was let go after Round 9 due to disappointing results.
 In response, Graham Arnold stepped into a player-coach role for Rounds 10-11, before Tony Vržina took the reins for the remainder of the season.

 Meanwhile, Sydney Croatia's young striker, 18-year-old David Seal, made a significant impact, finishing as the league's top goal scorer in the 1989-1990 NSL season with 15 goals.

-At the end of the season, on June 17th 1990, Sydney United hosted the touring Hajduk Split, a team that featured the likes of Slaven Bilic and Mladen Pralija.
+At the end of the season, on June 17 1990, Sydney United hosted the touring Hajduk Split, a team that featured the likes of Slaven Bilic, Igor Stimac and Mladen Pralija.
 In front of over 10,000 spectators, Hajduk Split ran out 2–0 winners.